 Part-time students should take comprehensive exams as soon as they are eligible, which will be when they have only six required hours left.

 In establishing the minimum grade requirements for passing comprehensive exams, the faculty members have taken into account the fact that courses do change and that it will be difficult for a student to answer all of the questions.
 We do not expect any student to make 100% on the exam and therefore have set the passing grade to a lower value than we would for a normal in-class exam.

-Part 1: An 80-question multiple-choice exam consisting of 10 questions each based on the following courses: 542, 555, 560, 563, 618, 623, 663, and 664.
 Questions will reflect basic knowledge that any graduate should know – the same kind of knowledge expected in technical interviews, for example.
 There will be approximately 80-100 questions.

-A student who earns a minimum of 70% in each part of the exam will pass.
+A student who earns a minimum of 60% in the exam will pass.